Dalton Camp: Later life

 Camp retired as a politician and pursued interests in advertising, political commentary, and journalism.
 He headed an advertising firm, aptly named Camp Associates.
 In the 1980s and the 1990s, he became a regular political commentator on CBC's Morningside, along with Stephen Lewis and Eric Kierans, and he was a biweekly political writer for the Toronto Star newspaper.
 He also wrote regular columns for the Toronto Sun and the Saint John Telegraph-Journal newspapers for many years.

 Camp returned briefly to active politics when he was named a senior advisor to Prime Minister Brian Mulroney's staff from 1986 to 1989, including consulting for the 1988 election, which saw Mulroney's government campaign for a free trade agreement with the United States.
 Camp left politics in 1989 with some disillusionment toward the increasing Blue Tory policies of Mulroney's government and several decisions that were leading to western disillusionment in the caucus.
 That would become evident when the Reform Party of Canada was established.

 In 1993, he was made an Officer of the Order of Canada.

 Camp underwent a heart transplant in 1993, the oldest person in Canada to do so at the time, and he continued to write and give political commentary from his home in Jemseg, New Brunswick.

 He experienced a stroke in February 2002, which led to his death a month later at a hospital in Fredericton.
-He was survived by six children and eight grandchildren.